TeachingData/basic-python/readme.md

-# Example Solutions for Workbook
+# Example Solutions for Old Workbook

 - Example Answers for problems proposed by The *Python Workbook* by B. Stephenson (**Springer**, 2014)
   - These were used in teaching a Python course